 Registration of titles

 Each year, the registration period opens in mid-February and ends at the beginning of May.
 Authors complete forms that provide necessary information about their new books to the Public Lending Right Program.

 The registration forms are then reviewed by PLR staff, who ensure that no information is missing and that the authors and books are eligible for PLR payments.

 PLR payments are based on the presence of an eligible book in one or more of the public library catalogues selected by the PLR Commission for its annual sample.

 The selection of public library catalogues takes into account the desire to include substantial collections and to represent the various regions of Canada.
-We survey six public libraries in each language group and double results for libraries in the largest urban centres.
-All bilingual books or books written in languages other than English or French are researched in all 12 library catalogues, though the maximum number of times these books can be found is limited to six.
+We survey seven public libraries in each language group.
+All bilingual books or books written in languages other than English or French are researched in all 14 library catalogues, though the maximum number of times these books can be found is limited to seven.
 The number of copies found in a library is not taken into account.